 - State and Local Hotel and Rental Car Taxes: GFOA opposes any efforts by Congress restricting the ability of states and localities from collecting hotel taxes on the full rental price that hotel occupants pay when renting rooms through online travel companies (e.g., Expedia, Travelocity, Hotels.com).
 Additionally, GFOA opposes any efforts to preempt the ability of state and local governments to levy rental car taxes and fees that are appropriate for their jurisdiction.

-In addition to the tax reform efforts noted above that will affect municipal securities, there are many other bond issues of interest to GFOA members that will have the attention of the FLC.
+In addition to the tax reform efforts noted above that will affect municipal securities, there are many other bond issues of interest to GFOA members that will have the attention of GFOA’s Federal Liaison Center.
 These include:

 - Disclosure Standards.
 In July of 2012, SEC released a proposal on the need for greater issuer disclosure standards for governments that issue municipal securities.
-The recommendations in the report both changes to SEC rules and legislative efforts to set disclosure and financial information standards will likely be brought forward in 2014.
+The recommendations in the report, which includes both changes to SEC rules and legislative efforts to set disclosure and financial information standards, will likely be brought forward in 2016.
 GFOA and its state and local government partners will work to oppose such efforts.

 - Implementation of the Dodd-Frank Act.
 Following the 2013 approval of a final rule on the definition of Municipal Advisor the GFOA is expecting additional regulations that affect municipal securities issuers and the professionals they hire to be proposed and finalized this year by the MSRB.
 As additional proposed regulations are issued we will comment in order to protect the interests of state and local governments.
 These expected new rules include: a new regulatory framework over financial advisors and changes to regulations over broker/dealers.